 The symptoms of pneumococcal pneumonia include fever, cough, shortness of breath, and chest pain.
-The symptoms of pneumococcal meningitis include stiff neck, fever, mental confusion and disorientation, and sensitivity to light.
-The symptoms of pneumococcal blood infection may be similar to some of the symptoms of pneumonia and meningitis, along with joint pain and chills.
+The symptoms of pneumococcal meningitis include stiff neck, fever, mental confusion and disorientation, and coma.
+The symptoms of pneumococcal bloodstream infection may be similar to some of the symptoms of pneumonia and meningitis, along with chills, a drop in blood pressure, and organ dysfunction severe enough to require ICU care.

 Pneumococcal disease is a leading cause of serious illness throughout the world.
-It is estimated that about one million US adults get pneumococcal pneumonia each year, as many as 400,000 hospitalizations from pneumococcal pneumonia occur annually in the US, and about 5-7% of those who are hospitalized from it will die.
+In the US, it is estimated that about one million adults get pneumococcal pneumonia each year, as many as 400,000 hospitalizations from pneumococcal pneumonia occur, and about 5-7% of those who are hospitalized from it will die.
 The death rate is even higher in those age 65 years and older.
-Fewer people will get pneumococcal meningitis or bloodstream infection, but the mortality rate for these infections is even higher.
+Fewer people will get pneumococcal meningitis or bloodstream infection, but the mortality rate for these infections is even higher, even with proper treatment.

-Vaccines are available and are recommended for routine use in children, adults age 65 years and older, and adults age 19 to 64 years with certain risk conditions.
-Still, many of those indicated have not been vaccinated against pneumococcal disease.
+Vaccines are recommended for all children and for certain adults–those age 65 years and older, and adults age 19 to 64 years with certain risk conditions.
+Still, many at-risk adults have not been vaccinated against pneumococcal disease.

 Talk to a healthcare professional about pneumococcal vaccination.